DOI-USGS/ds-pipelines-targets-2-course/responses/17-target-objects.md

-### What to do when you want to specify a non-build-object input to a function?
+### What to do when you want to specify a non-target input to a command?

 Wow, we've gotten this far and haven't written a function that accepts anything other than an object target or a file target.
 I feel so constrained!